yona75/dts2019-workshop/CompilingWorkshopFW.md

 ![download bin files from Cloud9](images/cdd-download.png)

-11. Flash the firmware and observe console output as described in %%% section
+11. Flash the firmware and observe console output as described in [Uploading compiled firmware to ESP32 development board](../FlashingFW.md)

 12. In the Terminal window navigate back to *~/environment/esp/dts2019-workshop* and execute *git checkut shadow-demo* command: